CERN issues two types of invoices: periodic (automatic) invoices and ad-hoc invoices or requests for external funds (RFFs):

 1.1.
 Periodic invoices

-Periodic invoices are created automatically and sent after each month's book closing, except in the following cases:
+Periodic invoices for third-party accounts are created automatically and sent after each month's book closing, except in the following cases:

 All expenses incurred during the year will be invoiced with the periodic invoice of December at the latest even when the cumulated amount is lower than 500 CHF (or negative, with the issuing of a credit note).